 - Are your accounts receivable numbers under control?

 - What’s your projected bottom line for the next three years?

 Up-to-date business accounts can help you identify weaknesses in your cost control system.
-For example, it’s possible to keep your credit card spend down by identifying expenses in real-time.
+For example, it’s possible to keep your credit card spend down by managing finance and accounting spend in real-time.

 Monitoring and collecting customers’ payments

 If your startup’s business model involves providing goods and services to your customers on credit, you’ll need to develop a strong accounts receivable management system.